JonasGeiping/linear_cross_entropy_loss/README.md

 # Final Notes

 This solution of "z/logit chunks in SRAM" is still quite unsatisfying to me.
-I would prefered not to ever materialize the logits in main memory, but have so far failed to find a scalable solution to that end.
+I would have prefered not to ever materialize the logits in main memory, but have so far failed to find a scalable solution to that end.
 You can find a graveyard of bad alternatives in the `variants` folder.
-The problem that I've run into is that the hidden dimensions I care about are to large to keep large chunks cached, leading to extensive traffic from and to the cache that kills performance.
+The problem that I've run into is that the hidden dimensions I care about are to large to keep large chunks cached, leading to extensive traffic to and from the cache that kills performance.